SaketSrivastav/Machine-Learning/Supervised Learning/README.md

-Data Download and Pre Processing:
+# Data Download and Pre Processing
 1. Download the "Adult Data Set" from this link:http://archive.ics.uci.edu/ml/datasets/Adult
 2. Download the "Credit Card Defualt" data set from this link: http://archive.ics.uci.edu/ml/datasets/default+of+credit+card+clients
 3. Convert the data files to csv